dovecot/documentation/docs/core/config/delivery/lmtp.md

 ## Security

 Unfortunately LMTP process currently needs to run as root, and only temporarily drop privileges to users.
-Otherwise it couldn't handle mail deliveries to more than a single user with different UID.
+Otherwise, it couldn't handle mail deliveries to more than a single user with different UID.

 If you're using only a single global UID/GID (i.e. virtual users), you can